petrelharp/pyslim/docs/tutorial.md

 Although not needed to reconstruct full genomic history, it is perfectly possible to apply ``treeSeqRememberIndividuals()`` to every individual in every generation of a simulation (i.e. everyone who has ever lived).
-If you simply mark everyone for temporary retention, it should not increase the memory burden of your simulation much: most individuals will be removed as the simulation progresses, since they will not contain coalescent nodes.
+If you simply retain everyone (with `permanent=F`), it should not increase the memory burden of your simulation much: most individuals will be removed as the simulation progresses, since they will not contain coalescent nodes.
 However, if you use ``treeSeqInitialize(retainCoalescentOnly=F)``, the number of individuals in the resulting tree sequence is likely to become very large, and the efficiencies provided by tree sequence recording will be substantially reduced.
 Indeed in this case, retaining will be much the same as permanently remembering everyone who has ever lived.
+(It will retain all individuals who are genetic ancestors to the final generation, which is for a typical-length chromosome a substantial fraction of everyone who ever lived.)
 Nevertheless, if you are willing to sacrifice enough computer memory, either of these is (perhaps surprisingly) possible, even for medium-sized simulations.

 (sec_individual_flags)=